 *The outline of an ancient Roman city buried beneath crop fields on the mainland near Venice and believed to be its ancestor city, Altinum, has been mapped in detail for the first time with the aid of aerial photography

 HOURS AND ADMISSION FEES TO THE CATHEDRAL OF SANTA MARIA ASSUNTA

 From 01 Nov to 28 Feb: 10.00 – 17.00.
 Last admission: 16.30

 From 01 Mar to 31 Oct: 10.30 – 18.00.
 Last admission 17.30.

 Cathedral Santa Maria Assunta: €5 (€7 with audioguide, most handy for those interested in the symbolic details of the mosaics), Museum: €4 (Museum and Cathedral: €9 and including campanile is €10, but be sure to check museum hours beforehand).
 Church of Santa Fosca: Free.

 Summers are over crowded.
 Spring and fall are the best times to visit.

 FARES: A single vaporetto journey is pricey at €7.50.
 Travelcards for the duration of your stay are a much better option.
 My 7 day travelcard was most useful for island hopping.
-If not opting for a multi-day card, recommend a 12 hr travelcard at €18.00 for Burano and Torcello, or a 1 day card at €20.00 for all three islands.
+If not opting for the multi day card, I recommend a 12 hr travelcard at €18.00 if combining Burano with Torcello or a 1 day card at €20.00 for all three islands.

 Remember cards/tickets need to be validated at machines at the departure stations.
 Failing to do so will incur a fine of €60.00 in addition to the price of a single ticket.